vercel/swr/README.md

 `data` will be `undefined`.
 And when we get a response, it sets `data` and `error` based on the result of `fetcher` and rerenders the component.

-Note that `fetcher` can be any asynchronous function, so you can use your favourite data-fetching library to handle that part.
+Note that `fetcher` can be any asynchronous function, you can use your favourite data-fetching library to handle that part.

+Check out [**SWR docs**](https://swr.vercel.app) for the full documentation and examples!

 <br/>